PACT® med fungal nail therapy

 Any side effects?

-PACT® med fungal nail therapy is suitable for everyone, there are no known contraindications therefore all ages and diabetics may undergo treatment.
+There are no known contraindications therefore all ages may undergo treatment.
 Some patients report a slight tingling during/shortly after treatment, but this is not painful.
 The blue gel can stain the nail slightly.

 Further treatment options include;